irene0204/CpG-methylation-Project-/README.md

 **3) Experimental set construction for each trait**

-For each trait, we pick out positive sites and negative sites from the ROSMAP CSV files to build a experimental set for future feature selection and model training processes.
-We set up p-value thresholds for positive site and negative sites so that for each trait, the experimental dataset contains appproximately 140 positives sites abd for each of them, we pick out 10 matching negative sites with the closest beta values.
+For furture model training purpose, we constructed a experimental set for each trait.
+In each set, we include positive sites (signficantly associated with AD) and negative sites (not significantly associated with AD).
+The inclusion criteria are as follows:

+a) Select positive sites whose p-values are below trait-specific threshold
+b) For each selected positive site, select 10 negative sites that:

+* have p-values greater than 0.4
+* have the same methylation status (either hyper- and hypo) as the positive site
+* have the closest β-values as the positive site

 The above process is achieved by running the [AD_sites_selection.py](https://github.com/xsun28/CpGMethylation/blob/master/code/sites_selection/AD_sites_selection.py) script available in the [site_selection](https://github.com/xsun28/CpGMethylation/tree/master/code/sites_selection) directory.